OrestOhorodnyk/automated-data-pipeline-workshop/README.md

     * Dataflow Worker
     * Service Account User
     * Storage Admin
-3. Creat a folder `secret` and save a service key.json to that folder
+3. Create a folder `secret` and save a service key.json to that folder
 4. Generate dummy data with `dummy_file_generator.py` and copy files to the `source_bucket`

 ## How to run the beam job locally
-1. Open terminal
+1. Open a terminal
-2. Create a virtual environment with python 3.7 and install required packages from `df_requirements.txt`
+2. Create a virtual environment with python 3.7 and install the required packages from `df_requirements.txt`
    * `virtualenv -p python3.7 venv`
    * activate venv `source venv/bin/activate`
 3. Set GOOGLE_APPLICATION_CREDENTIALS env variable
    * `export GOOGLE_APPLICATION_CREDENTIALS=<path to the service account key .json>`
 4. Create dataset `saves_dev`
-5. To start execution run the following command:
+5. To start execution, run the following command:
 ```bash
 python dags/beam_jobs/sales_ingest_df_job.py \
 --runner=DirectRunner \